carolynvs/carolynvanslyck.com/content/blog/2021-08-08-open-source-curious.md

 ## Friendship

 I want to end on a high note here because this is another powerful reason to contribute to open source and engage with the community.
 If you let yourself, you'll make friends.
 Not just workplace proximity associates but people who you will still talk to after switching jobs.
 A lot of the people I have relied upon for social interaction while hiding in my home throughout the pandemic has been friends made from open-source communities.
-You can build strong relationships with some of the kindest, unique people because, if you pick the right community to spend your time with, it attracts some pretty great people.
+You can build strong relationships with some of the kindest, most unique people because, if you pick the right community to spend your time with, it attracts some pretty great people.
 This is why I love the Kubernetes, CNCF, and Go communities.
 They have not only welcomed me but offered friendship. 💖

 Take a minute, think about what you could gain from contributing to open source, and make a decision.
 Are you in?